 Hearing aid selection

 After you’ve discussed your needs with your hearing care professional, you will generally be presented with a few recommended options at different price points.
-In some cases, you might have the opportunity to wear a demonstration hearing aid for a few hours or a few days to try out.
+In some cases, you might have the opportunity to wear demonstration hearing aids for a few hours or a few days to try out.
 Once you’ve made your decision, the hearing care professional will order your selection and schedule you to come back at a later date for the initial hearing aid programming.
 If you’ve decided on a custom-fit ITE style or a BTE with earmold style, your hearing care professional will take an impression of your ear canal to send in with the order.

 Initial hearing aid programming

 When your hearing aid arrives at the hearing center, the hearing care professional will hook it up to the computer and calibrate it according to your hearing loss and preferences.
 Some professionals choose to do the programming before you arrive and some prefer to do it while you’re there.
-Many providers will perform real ear measurement to verify the amplification levels are correct.
+Many providers also will perform real ear measurement to verify the amplification levels are correct.

-Adjusting to hearing aids
+Adjusting to hearing aids takes times

 Once the hearing aids are out of the box and in your ears, you’ll start hearing lots of things you haven’t heard for years.
 In fact, you might feel like everything is too loud at first.
 It will take time for your brain to relearn which sounds to ignore, like the sound of your own footsteps or the rustle of your clothing.
 But don’t worry—your hearing care professional will do some tests to make sure that the hearing aid is set appropriately for your hearing loss.
 You will also be counseled on how to change the battery, use any features, clean and take care of your hearing aid.
 Here's more on understanding the various parts of a hearing aid.